sadccsc/cft/README.md

 Other modules - zoning, verification, synthesis
 ------------

+In v5.1 zoning module has been adapted to run under v5 environment.

-Not updated in v5.0 , thus not described here explicitly
+Other packages were not updated in v5.0 , thus not described here explicitly

 Requirements:
 ------------
-python 3.10 or higher installed with conda package manager python packages: numpy pandas geojson xarray with netcdf libraries rioxarray geopandas scikit-learn rasterstats matplotlib cartopy pyqt scipy cftime dask
+python 3.10 or higher installed with conda package manager python packages:
+  - pandas
+  - numpy
+  - geojson
+  - xarray
+  - rioxarray
+  - scikit-learn
+  - rasterstats
+  - matplotlib
+  - cartopy
+  - pyqt
+  - geopandas
+  - scipy
+  - cftime
+  - netcdf4
+  - geocube
+  - dask
+  - statsmodels
+  - descartes
+  - untangle
+  - gdal
+  - libgdal-hdf5

 Installation
 ------------
 1. Install Anaconda  (instructions t.b.d.)
 2. Download and unzip CFT release files
 3. Open terminal (in Linux or Mac) or Anaconda Prompt (windows), navigate to the directory in which you unzipped CFT files (using cd Dir commands - instructions to follow)
-4. if you installed cft-v5.0.2 or earlier, you have to unistall the old environments.
+4. if you installed cft-v5.0.9 or earlier, you have to unistall the old environment.
 Check the old envs using: conda  env list
 5. remove old envs with:
-conda env remove --name cft-v5.0.1 repeat for all cft envs that are installed on your computer
+conda env remove --name cft-v5.0 repeat for all cft envs that are installed on your computer
-6. Install new env (versions v5.0.3 and later will use one env called cft-v5.0) using: install_win.bat (on Windows) install_mac.sh (on Mac) install_linux.sh ( on Linux)
+6. Install new env (versions v5.1.0 and later will use one env called cft-v5.1) using: install_win.bat (on Windows) install_mac.sh (on Mac) install_linux.sh ( on Linux)